Abu Musab al-Zarqawi: Links to Saddam Hussein

-On February 5, 2003, then Secretary of State Colin Powell addressed the U.N.
-Security Council on the issue of Iraq.
+On February 5, 2003, then Secretary of State Colin Powell gave a speech to the United Nations Security Council.
 Regarding Zarqawi, Powell stated that:

 Zarqawi recuperated in Baghdad after being wounded while fighting along with Taliban and al-Qaeda fighters in Afghanistan.
 According to the 2004 Senate Report of Pre-war Intelligence on Iraq, "A foreign government service asserted that the IIS (Iraqi Intelligence Service) knew where al-Zarqawi was located despite Baghdad's claims that it could not find him."
 The Senate Report on Prewar Intelligence also stated "As indicated in Iraqi Support for Terrorism, the Iraqi regime was, at a minimum, aware of al-Zarqawi's presence in Baghdad in 2002 because a foreign government service passed information regarding his whereabouts to Iraqi authorities in June 2002.
 Despite Iraq's pervasive security apparatus and its receipt of detailed information about al-Zarqawi's possible location, however, Iraqi Intelligence told the foreign government service it could not locate al-Zarqawi."